AliY1234/SQL-portfolio/README.md

 Overall, this Power BI dashboard is now a powerful tool for AdventureWorks Cycles, enabling data-driven decisions and offering valuable insights into their business operations.
 The attached pdf will provide a visual representation of the Dashboard.

+# Maven Markets Power BI Dashboard

+Im pleased to announce the successful creation of a comprehensive Power BI dashboard for Maven Markets, a fictional supermarket franchise.
+The dashboard is structured across two main pages, each focusing on crucial aspects of the business.

+**Page 1: Topline Performance**
+This page is designed to provide an overview of the company's overall performance, featuring four key performance indicators (KPIs)
+The Product Matrix includes vital information such as product-wise transactions, profit margins, and return rates.
+Additionally, a dynamic map visualizes regional and city-wise sales, allowing for a quick assessment of geographic performance.

+**Page 2: Customer Detail**
+The second page delves into customer-centric insights, offering a detailed view of the top customer's orders and revenue.
+Key elements of this page include:
+The Top Customer Overview provides detailed information about the highest-value customer, including their orders and contribution to overall revenue.
+The Top 10 Customers Matrix offers a snapshot of the most valuable clients, and the Bar Chart provides an insightful comparison of different stores' performance and profits.

+**Development Stages:**

+**Stage 1: Data Transformation**
+I've streamlined the data preparation process by automating data extraction, transformation, and loading using Power Query.
+This involves connecting to relevant data sources, applying necessary transformations, and ensuring data integrity.
+I've also implemented rolling calendars, conditional columns, and aggregations, optimizing the data for further analysis.

+**Stage 2: Data Modeling**
+I've adhered to best practices in data modelling, emphasizing database normalization, fact-dimension tables, primary-foreign keys, and relationship cardinality.
+This ensures a robust foundation for analysis, enabling efficient queries and reporting.

+**Stage 3: DAX Analysis**
+The data analysis capabilities have been enhanced using Data Analysis Expressions (DAX).
+I've crafted calculated columns and measures, employing DAX functions for mathematical, statistical, and time intelligence tasks.
+This ensures accurate and meaningful insights, considering row and filter context.
+Stage 4: Dynamic Reporting

+I've created visually compelling and interactive reports adhering to data visualization best practices.
+The dashboard includes cards, KPIs, line charts, tables, matrices, and map visuals.
+Interactivity features such as drill-through, slicers, and formatting enhancements have been incorporated for a user-friendly and informative output.
+The attached PDF provides a visual representation of the Power BI dashboard, showcasing its functionality and the valuable insights it offers to Maven Markets for data-driven decision-making.